ChristerAkerblom/Vehicle-tracking/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-In the section titled "Method for Using Classifier to Detect Cars in an Image" I adapted the method find_cars from the lesson materials.
-The method combines HOG feature extraction with a sliding window search, but rather than perform feature extraction on each window individually which can be time consuming, the HOG features are extracted for the entire image (or a selected portion of it) and then these full-image features are subsampled according to the size of the window and then fed to the classifier.
-The method performs the classifier prediction on the HOG features for each window region and returns a list of rectangle objects corresponding to the windows that generated a positive ("car") prediction.
+In the section `Processing pipeline (sub)` the sliding window search is implemented.
+HOG features are calculated once for the complete channel 0 following the project tips.
+The HOG features are combined with the spatial and histogram color features and then fed to the classifier.

+For each frame the follwing regions were searched for vehicles ([y_start, y_stop, scale]):

+`y_start_stop_scale = [[380,500,1.0], [380,550,1.5], [420,600,2.0], [450,680,3.0]]`

 The image below shows the first attempt at using find_cars on one of the test images, using a single window size: